Éditions Grasset: Under its Founder

 Bernard Grasset was born in 1881 in Montpellier.
 He received a degree in economics before moving to Paris, where he ran in literary circles and started his own publishing business.
 The company published a number of successful books in its early years, including Alphonse de Châteaubriant's Monsieur des Lourdines and André Savignon's Les Filles de la pluie, both of which won the Prix Goncourt.
 In 1913, Grasset published the first volume of À la recherche du temps perdu, by Marcel Proust, Du côté de chez Swann.
 Proust paid for the publication of his book after it was rejected by other publishers.
-Bernard Gasset agreed to publish only if Proust covered the entire cost, and told a friend, "It's unreadable."
+Bernard Grasset agreed to publish only if Proust covered the entire cost, and told a friend, "It's unreadable."

 The company published a number of notable authors, including André Maurois, François Mauriac, Henry de Montherlant, Paul Morand (called the 4 Ms) and later on: Raymond Radiguet, Blaise Cendrars, André Malraux, Pierre Drieu la Rochelle, Fernand de Brinon, Jacques Doriot, Abel Bonnard, Jacques Chardonne, and Georges Blond.
 The publication of Radiguet's Le Diable au corps was significant not only for its literary merit or the youth of its author, for the amount of publicity Grasset invested in, including posters, photos of the young Radiguet, interviews, and films.
 This changed the landscape of the publishing industry in France, as firms spent more on marketing their authors to a reading public that became more interested in reading and more unpredictable in their taste.